projectsveltos/sveltos/docs/addons/addons.md

 [ClusterProfile](https://github.com/projectsveltos/sveltos-manager/blob/main/api/v1alpha1/clusterprofile_types.go "ClusterProfile to manage Kubernetes add-ons") and [Profile](https://github.com/projectsveltos/sveltos-manager/blob/main/api/v1alpha1/profile_types.go "Profile to manage Kubernetes add-ons") are the CustomerResourceDefinitions used to instruct Sveltos which add-ons to deploy on a set of clusters.

-__ClusterProfile__ is a cluster-wide resource.
+- __ClusterProfile__: It iss a cluster-wide resource.
 It can match any cluster and reference any resource regardless of their namespace.

-__Profile__, on the other hand, is a namespace-scoped resource that is specific to a single namespace.
+- __Profile__: It is a namespace-scoped resource that is specific to a single namespace.
 It can only match clusters and reference resources within its own namespace.

-By creating a **ClusterProfile** instance, you can easily deploy:
+By creating a **ClusterProfile** instance, you can easily deploy the below across a set of Kubernetes clusters.

-- Helm charts;
+- Helm charts
-- resources assembled with Kustomize;
+- Resources assembled with Kustomize
-- raw Kubernetes YAML/JSON manifests;
+- Raw Kubernetes YAML/JSON manifests

-across a set of Kubernetes clusters.

 Define which Kubernetes add-ons to deploy and where: